DSJAS/DSJAS/README.md

 And, **it's free** with no charge for downloads or any additional content.
 It's also free as in freedom, being licensed under the very permissive MIT licence.
 We welcome and encourage contributions and forks, and we are always grateful for all the support from the community.

+If you wish to financially support the project, please feel free to make a donation to the developers via their GitHub donation links (or via <https://paypal.me/ejv2m>).
+Of course, direct support via code contributions are equally appreciated and we thank everybody for their kind support.

 **Happy scambaiting!**

 ## Requirements